 Before obtaining regulatory approvals for the commercial sale of any products for therapeutic indications, we must demonstrate through lengthy, complex and expensive preclinical studies and Clinical Trials that our AXA Candidates are both safe and effective for use in each target indication.
+Any non-drug products must also be demonstrated to be safe and tolerable.
 Preclinical and clinical studies and testing are expensive and can take many years to complete, and their outcome is inherently uncertain.
 Failure can occur at any time during the preclinical or clinical study or trial process.
-The results of preclinical studies, Non-IND, IRB-Approved Clinical Studies as well as early Clinical Trials of our AXA Candidates may not be predictive of the results of later-stage clinical studies or trials.
+The results of preclinical studies, Non-IND, IRB-Approved Clinical Studies as well as early Clinical Trials of our AXA Candidates that we decide to develop as drug products may not be predictive of the results of later-stage clinical studies or trials.
 In addition, initial results in Non-IND, IRB-Approved Clinical Studies and Clinical Trials, in particular as shown by any interim data, may not be indicative of results obtained when such Non-IND, IRB-Approved Clinical Studies and Clinical Trials are completed.
 There is typically an extremely high rate of attrition from the failure of product candidates proceeding through clinical studies and trials.
-Our AXA Candidates have been generally well tolerated in our Non-IND, IRB-Approved Clinical Studies, but we are not certain that we will be able to dose participants at a high enough dose in any future Clinical Trials so as to demonstrate efficacy without unacceptable safety risk.
+Our AXA Candidates have been generally well tolerated in our Non-IND, IRB-Approved Clinical Studies, but we cannot be certain that we will be able to dose subjects or patients at a high enough dose in any future Clinical Trials if we pursue a drug pathway so as to demonstrate efficacy without unacceptable safety risk.

 AXA Candidates in later stages of Non-IND, IRB-Approved Clinical Studies may fail to show the desired safety profile despite having progressed through successful preclinical studies and earlier Non-IND, IRB-Approved Clinical Studies.
 AXA Candidates that we decide to develop as drug product candidates and that progress to Clinical Trials may fail to show the desired safety and efficacy profile despite having progressed successfully through preclinical studies, Non-IND, IRB-Approved Clinical Studies and, if applicable, initial Clinical Trials.
 A number of companies in the healthcare industry have suffered significant setbacks in later development, notwithstanding promising results in earlier trials.
-Most product candidates that commence Clinical Trials are never approved as products for therapeutic indications and there can be no assurance that any of our current or future Non-IND, IRB-Approved Clinical Studies or Clinical Trials will ultimately be successful or support further clinical development of any of our AXA Candidates.
+Most product candidates that commence Clinical Trials are never approved as products for therapeutic indications, and there can be no assurance that any of our current or future Non-IND, IRB-Approved Clinical Studies or Clinical Trials will ultimately be successful or support further clinical development of any of our AXA Candidates.